Skip to Content

 1. Initiating the Process: Child support proceedings can start in various ways, including through divorce, legal separation, paternity actions, or through the Department of Child Support Services (DCSS).
 Parents can file for child support through the local child support agency or the court.

-2. Establishing Paternity: If the child's paternity is in question, paternity must first be established legally.
+2. Establishing Paternity: If the child's paternity is in question, paternity must first be legally established.
 This can be done voluntarily by signing a Declaration of Paternity or through genetic testing if there's a dispute.

 3. Income and Expense Declaration: Both parents are required to disclose their incomes, expenses, and other relevant financial information to the court or the child support agency.
 This includes income from various sources, deductions, health insurance, and childcare costs.